Hall, Rinne take home hardware following 2018 NHL awards

 Just two weeks after the Washington Capitals celebrated their first Stanley Cup championship in franchise history on the Golden Knights’ home ice, the NHL was back in town for the 2018 NHL Awards on June 20.
 The awards ceremony took place at Las Vegas’ Hard Rock Hotel & Casino.
-It was a night filled with familiar faces, first-time winners and
+It was a night filled with familiar faces, first-time winners andemotional tributes.

 The winners of the Maurice “Rocket” Richard Trophy for the league’s top goal scorer, the William M. Jennings Trophy for the goaltender that allowed the fewest goals, and the Art Ross Trophy for the league’s top point scorer were already established at the end of the regular season.
-Capitals captain Alexander Ovechkin took home his seventh Maurice Richard Trophy after leading the league
+Capitals captain Alexander Ovechkin took home his seventh Maurice Richard Trophy after leading the league with 49 goals.

 This is the fourth trophy that he has won this season, team or individual, along with the Stanley Cup, the Prince of Wales Trophy as Eastern Conference champion and the Conn Smythe Trophy as the postseason’s most valuable player.
 Los Angeles Kings goaltender Jonathan Quick took home his second Jennings Trophy, after allowing a league-low 147 goals in 64 games.
 Edmonton Oilers captain Connor McDavid took home his second consecutive Art Ross Trophy, after leading the league with 108 points.

 McDavid’s night was not done, as he won the first award handed out during the ceremony, the Ted Lindsay Award.
 The award is given to the most outstanding player in the NHL, as voted by members of the NHL Players’ Association.
 This is McDavid’s second consecutive Ted Lindsay Award, making the first player to win the award twice before the age of 22.
 McDavid, along with Wayne Gretzky and Mark Messier, are the only Oilers to win the award.
-Taylor Hall of the New Jersey Devils and Nathan Mackinnon of the Colorado Avalanche were the other two
+Taylor Hall of the New Jersey Devils and Nathan Mackinnon of the Colorado Avalanche were the other two nominees.

 Next up was the James Norris Memorial Trophy, awarded to the league’s best defenseman.
 The award was won by Tampa Bay Lightning’s Victor Hedman.
 Hedman became the third Swedish-born defenseman to win the award, joining Erik Karlsson of the Ottawa Senators and Nicklas Lidström of the Detroit Red Wings.
 This is Hedman’s first Norris Trophy, as he beat out fellow nominees and past winners, Drew Doughty of the Kings and P.K.
 Subban of the Nashville Predators.